Tmtmohseni/Tmtmohseni/README.md

 To install VMware Horizon.
-Follow these steps one by one.
+Follow these steps one by one

 **Windows PE is already installed.**